isc-projects/bind9/doc/dev/style.md

 A C11 compiler, library with C11 extensions and POSIX:2001 are assumed.
-Feel free to use any C11 feature, but make sure to provide compatibility shims for all supported platforms, e.g. Windows MSVC that doesn't support all of the C11 features.
+Feel free to use any C11 feature, but make sure to provide compatibility shims for all supported platforms that don't support all of the C11 features.

 #### Warnings